ondrabimka/RNN_prediction/README.md

 To properly create window I followed this very useful tutorial from tensorflow: https://www.tensorflow.org/tutorials/structured_data/time_series.
 Right now this script contains a lot of very simple models, but so far I have been focusing on (single step) LSTM GRU CNN networks (now I am trying to create bidirectionaly models GRU LSTM).

+#### Personal observations.
+Generally basic GRU models have better performance on downloaded dataset than simple LSTM models.
+However, bidirectional models seem to have very similar performance so far.
+Another thing which I found interesting was that when I added dropout performance got much worse.
+Maybe it is because my models are too small to.
+Could be worth using it with better models.
+Another thing that surprised me was that more layers did not always improved performance.